google/codeworld/README.md

 Status
 ======

-This is currently a proof of concept.
-The core components are present: the web-based development environment, the standard library, the model, and its implementation.
-The current version has been tested in recent versions of Chrome, but appears to not work in other browsers.
-Many basic convenience functions (even important ones, like saving the program) are not implemented.
-Use at your own risk.
+This is early alpha quality software.
+The major pieces are all working, but I make no guarantees that projects will be saved, or that programs written for the current version of the language will continue to work.

 Build Instructions
 ==================

 Building CodeWorld is, unfortunately, an involved process at the moment.
 Here are the approximate step by step instructions to get an example working:

 1. Install GHC 7.8, since it's required for GHCJS.
 2. Get a patched version of cabal (https://github.com/ghcjs/cabal/tree/ghcjs) and `cabal install`.